 In the freezer: You can also keep them for up to 3 months in the freezer, in storage bags or in a box and without the sugar glaze.

-- Chilled Dough for Precise Cuts: For perfect and precise cookie cuts, place the cookie dough in the freezer for about 10 minutes.
-This will keep the dough firm and prevent it from deforming while you handle it.
+Freeze cut-outs: place the cut-outs in the freeze for about 10-15 minutes.
+This will keep the dough firm and prevent it form deforming during baking.

 FAQ - Frequently Asked Questions